-Place the splicer unit into the recess in the moulding; ensure that it seated snugly at the base of the recess.
+Place the splicer unit into the recess in the left outer case; ensure that it is seated snugly at the base of the recess.

 Assemble the trigger sub-assembly and the spring onto the moulding, using the lower boss as a pivot.